You may be able to pay for a faster decision on a visa or settlement (‘indefinite leave to remain’) application if you are applying in the UK.

 by the end of the next working day after your UKVCAS appointment if your appointment is on a weekday

 2 working days after your UKVCAS appointment if your appointment is at the weekend

 Working days are Monday to Friday, not including bank holidays.

 You will get an email when a decision has been made, followed by a decision letter in the post.

 The email will only give you the outcome of your application if it has been approved.
 If it is refused, you will not find out until you get your letter.

 When you will get your biometric residence permit

 You will usually receive your biometric residence permit (BRP) within 7 to 10 days of your decision.
-If it does not arrive, you can report your missing BRP online.
+If it does not arrive, you can report your missing BRP online (external link).

 Your BRP will be sent to the address you gave in your application.
-If you want it to be sent elsewhere, you need to update your address before your decision is made.
+If you want it to be sent elsewhere, you need to update your address (external link) before your decision is made.

 When you might wait longer